NicolasBernier/mediawiki_simple_breadcrumb/README.md

 Configuration
 -------------

-The extension offers a bunch of configuration variables that can be overriden in LocalSettings.php after the inclusion of the extension.
+The extension offers these configuration variables that can be overriden in LocalSettings.php after the inclusion of the extension.

 	$wgbcdelimiter            = ' &gt; ';     // Breadcrumb delimiter string
 	$wgbcMaxCount             = 5;            // Maximum elements in breadcrumb
 	$wgbcOverflowPrefix       = '&hellip;';   // Prefix when breadcrumb has more elements than fixed limit